ssilbory/sendemail-docker/README.md

 # sendemail-docker
-A simple container to send an email to a smtp server.
+A simple container to send an email to a smtp server

-The container requires the following arguments in this order: To From Subject "Body" Server.
+Container requires the following arguments in this order: To From Subject "Body" Server.
 Optionally you can supply a user, password and additional arguments to sendEmail.

 Examples: